How do I submit work to Turnitin?

 Once you have chosen the file, press Upload.

-While the file is being processed you will see this screen.
+While the file is being processed you will see a Processing screen.

 Once processed, the first page of the uploaded file will be displayed.